saturneric/GpgFrontend-Manual/src/content/docs/guides/email-operations.md

 encrypting, verifying, or decrypting emails, GpgFrontend ensures a secure and streamlined experience.

+## How to Access Email Operations

+Email functionality is delivered by the integrated **Email module** (`com.bktus.gpgfrontend.module.email`), which ships with the regular GpgFrontend desktop edition and loads automatically when present.
+You do not configure it in the Settings dialog.

+You can reach the email workflow in two ways:

+- Click **"New E-Mail"** to compose a message, then sign and/or encrypt it and save it as an `.eml` file.
+- Open an existing `.eml` file (for example, one exported from your mail client) to verify or decrypt it.
+GpgFrontend then shows the parsed email headers (From, To, Subject, Date) alongside the OpenPGP result.

+If the email actions do not appear, you are likely running an edition without the Email module (for example, GpgFrontend Lite) or a build that excludes modules.

 ## Purpose and Key Advantages

 GpgFrontend's email processing functionality is designed to empower users to